 Kathy Sobel: Kathy is currently the Art Program Chair for LPIE.
 She teaches art to Lafayette Elementary 3rd graders, and Happy Valley 3rd, 4th & 5th graders.
 She worked as a professional illustrator and graphic designer for many years in Chicago and Los Angeles before moving to the San Francisco area with her husband and three children.
 Most of her work has been centered on children - from her illustrations for educational publishers to her work with schools and day camps.

-Katie Stein: New to LPIE in 2017-18.
-She will be teaching K at SH & BV.
-Katie Stein is a Burton mom of 3, and experienced educator of young children .
+Katie Stein: Katie joined LPIE as an Art Instructor in 2017-18.
+She teaches K at SH & BV.
+Katie Stein is a Burton mom of 3, and experienced educator of young children.
 Prior to parenthood, Katie taught elementary school for 10 years, both in Massachusetts and in Oregon.
 As a 2nd, 3rd and 4th grade teacher, Katie passionately incorporated art into all aspects of her classroom.
 A New Hampshire native, Katie loves being in nature – hiking, camping, and spending time near the ocean.
 She also greatly enjoys coaching youth basketball, which she has done for the past 5 years through LMYA.
 Teaching and inspiring children – whether it be in art, basketball, writing, riding a bike, or anything else – is one of the great sources of joy in her life.
 She is so happy to be a part of the kindergarten LPIE art team!

 Joan Toney: Joan teaches 6th grade art at Stanley.
 She is a parent of Lafayette school children and has held many volunteer positions at Bay Area non-profits.